kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 In [Figure 2](#fig:lrpCastleMontavon) we see that image regions associated with the Castle have been correctly identified as relevant for the network's prediction.
 We can also observe negative relevance scores (blue) that are associated with part of a roof or the traffic sign.
 These regions had a negative effect on the output neuron that is connected to the castle class.

 I have already mentioned, that I kept the implementation simple.
-So there is only one propagation rule, namely the $z^+$-rule that comes without any hyperparamters and that only generates positive relevance scores in the range between 0 and 1.
-In addition, the effect of my proposed relevance filter will be examined here as well.
-Let's see how this simple implementation performs in comparison.
+So there is only one propagation rule, namely the $z^+$-rule that comes without any hyperparamters and only generates positive relevance scores in the range between 0 and 1.
+Let's see how this vanilla implementation performs in comparison without and with relevance filter.

 <p align="center">
 <img src="/assets/images/post12/castle_lrp.png" width="300">